rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 #### What software does the template install?

-The software that is installed is detailed in the description column of the template selector.
+The software that is installed is detailed in the **Description** column of the template selector.
 As part of your template configuration, you have the option to select the operating system and other software.
-All of the software and dependencies that are listed in the description column are automatically installed.
+All of the software and dependencies that are listed in the Description column are automatically installed.
 In some cases, you can specify additional software packages to install.